PRE-JUNETEENTH PROGRAM: Saturday, June 13

 “Texas Juneteenth: Amazing History, Enduring Legacy” will feature readings of Union Gen. Gordon Granger’s proclamation in Galveston announcing that Texas slaves had their freedom, presentations about the history of Juneteenth and a special arts program.

-The special program will start at 9 a.m. with tours of the Dodson House that is under restoration as the new Freeman’s history site to showcase the amazing successes and self-guided empowerment of formerly enslaved Texans in the decades after Emancipation, despite prevalent racism of the day.
+The special program will start at 9 a.m. with a sneak preview of the Dodson House, a showcase and nearly complete restoration project that will showcase the amazing successes and self-guided empowerment of formerly enslaved Texans in the decades after Emancipation, despite prevalent racism of the day.

-From 10-11 a.m., a special hour-long program in our Wessels dance hall will feature the reading of the 1865 Emancipation Proclamation and a special arts program.
-The pre-Juneteenth program is designed to encourage the preservation of African American history in Central Texas, from bricks and mortar to the stories and music.
+Afterward, a special hour-long program in our Wessels dance hall will feature the reading of the 1865 Emancipation Proclamation and a special arts program.
+The pre-Juneteenth program is designed to encourage the preservation of African American history in Central Texas, from bricks and mortar to the and music.

 All historic sites at Pioneer Farms will be open for self-guided walking tours.

-Sponsored by Tito's Handmade Vodka, The Mr. & Mrs. Joe W. Bratcher Jr. Foundation, Big Red Soda and the Austin Chronicle.
+Sponsored by The Mr. & Mrs. Joe W. Bratcher Jr. Foundation, Big Red Sodaand the Austin Chronicle.

 Reserve your spot now.
 Click for lunch tickets on the photo below.